Vevey: Heritage sites of national significance

 There are 14 structures in Vevey that are listed as Swiss heritage site of national significance.
-The four museums on the list are: the Alimentarium (fr); the Museum de la Confrérie des Vignerons (fr); the Museum Jenisch; the Museum suisse de l’appareil photographique (fr).
+The four museums on the list are: the Alimentarium; the Museum de la Confrérie des Vignerons (fr); the Museum Jenisch; the Museum suisse de l'appareil photographique (fr).
 There are three churches: the Roman Catholic Church of Notre-Dame; the Orthodox Church of the Great Martyr Barbara; the Swiss Reformed Church of Saint-Martin.
 The other seven buildings are: the Administration Building and Historical Archives of Nestlé SA; Aile Castle; the Cour au Chantre; the City Hall; the Hôtel des Trois-Couronnes; the La Grenette and Place du Marché; the Saint-Jean Tower and Fountain.

+Heritage gallery

 Main sights

 The Grande Place is dominated by a granary known as La Grenette, built in 1803 in the Neo-Classical "rustic" style.
 Behind La Grenette is the restaurant La Clef, in which Jean-Jacques Rousseau used to eat.
 The table at which he sat is still to be seen in the restaurant.

-St Martin's Church, a few minutes' walk away from the Grande Place, contains the bodies of a number of those who condemned King Charles I of England to death - especially that of Edmund Ludlow who escaped to Vevey after the death of Oliver Cromwell.
+St Martin's Church, a few minutes' walk away from the Grande Place, contains the bodies of a number of those who condemned King Charles I of England to death – especially that of Edmund Ludlow who escaped to Vevey after the death of Oliver Cromwell.

 Additionally, there is a large fork just off the shore of the lake.
 The fork was originally installed in 1995 as a temporary exhibit.
 Removed in 1996 and replaced in 2007, it finally got authorization to remain in the lake in 2008 and has become an emblem for the townspeople.

 Festivals

 The Confrérie des Vignerons (Brotherhood of Winegrowers) organises the Winegrowers' Festival (Fête des Vignerons) four or five times each century (one per generation) to celebrate its wine-growing traditions and culture.
-On those occasions an arena for 16,000 spectators is built in the marketplace — the Grande Place, which is the second-biggest marketplace in Europe, after Lisbon, Portugal.
+On those occasions an arena for 16,000 spectators is built in the marketplace – the Grande Place, which is the second-biggest marketplace in Europe, after Lisbon, Portugal.

 The festivals date from the 18th century; the last five were in 1927, 1955, 1977, 1999, and 2019.